ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 ![freehand_mask_piv](/assets/freehand_mask_piv.svg)

 It may be noticed that for the masked PIV in the images above, there is a gap between the mask contour and the PIV arrow contour.
-This gap is caused by the way I convert the pixel mask into PIV window mask.
-There is a threshold setting in this process, determining what kind of windows are considered "transparent" and what windows are considered "opaque".
-In code, this thresholding is implemented as the following:
+This gap is caused by the way I convert the pixel mask into PIV window mask. **There is a threshold setting in this process, determining what kind of windows are considered "transparent" and what windows are considered "opaque" in a mask.** In code, this thresholding is implemented as the following:
 ```python
 mask_w = divide_windows(mask, windowsize=[winsize, winsize], step=winsize-overlap)[2] >= 1
 ```